hyosung11/Launch-School/Sprints/sprint_reviews.md

 The result of the Sprint Review is a revised Product Backlog that defines the probable Product Backlog items for the next Sprint.
 The Product Backlog may also be adjusted overall to meet new opportunities.

 20210815 14:23 End Sprint 5 Review

+## Sprint 6, 20210816 ~ 20210822 16:00

+The Sprint Review includes the following elements:
+Attendees include the Scrum Team and key stakeholders invited by the Product Owner.

+### The Product Owner explains what Product Backlog items have been “Done” and what has not been “Done”.

+#### Done

+* Answered Daily Scrum Questions
+* JS101 > Lesson 3: Practice Problems > Assignments 1~6
+* Read *A Mind for Numbers* daily
+* Listened to the Huberman Lab podcast episodes
+* Completed JS101 > Lesson 4: JavaScript Collections > Assignments 1 ~ 5
+* Attended four capstone presentations
+* Participated in many study sessions
+* Did a few small problems with Alex

+#### Remaining

+* JS101 - Small Problems
+  * Easy 2 > 10-12
+  * Easy 3 > 4-10
+  * Easy 4 > 1-10
+* JS 101 > Lesson 4: Assignments 6 ~ 12

+### The Developers discuss *what went well* during the Sprint, *what problems it ran into*, and *how those problems were solved*

+#### What went well?

+* Studied curriculum daily
+* Worked on exercises daily
+* Answered daily scrum questions and posted to Alex on Slack
+* Read chapters from *A Mind for Numbers*
+* Used the Productivity Planner daily
+* Engaged the Pomodoro technique and took breaks regularly
+* Learned a lot and was inspired by the Capstone Presentations, especially Tapestry
+* Attended and participated in many study sessions and asked a lot of clarifying questions to prepare for the JS109 Asessments

+#### What problems?

+Definitely felt dips in energy and lack of motivation at times during the week

+#### What problems did I solve?

+Time-blocking makes a big difference.
+If it's not on my calendar, I tend to forget to do something or don't prioritize it.
+I'm using Naps/Non-Sleep Deep Rest better and it's making a difference in my concentration abilities later in the afternoons

+The **Developers** demonstrate the work that it has “Done” and answers questions about the Increment;

+* Getting better at problem-solving and asking clarifying questions
+* Worked through half of the assignments in Lesson 4

+The **Product Owner** discusses the Product Backlog as it stands.
+He or she projects likely target and delivery dates based on progress to date (if needed);

+* Finish JS101 Lesson 4 > All Assignments
+* Continue to work through the JS101 Small Problems

+The entire group collaborates on what to do next, so that the Sprint Review provides valuable input to subsequent Sprint Planning;

+* Work on JS101 Lesson 4 Remaining Assignments
+* Work on JS101 Small Problems

+### Review of the timeline, budget, potential capabilities, and marketplace for the next anticipated releases of functionality and capability of the product

+I start reffing this week and I have childcare duty all day on Friday because Karina's last day is Wednesday.

+The result of the Sprint Review is a revised Product Backlog that defines the probable Product Backlog items for the next Sprint.
+The Product Backlog may also be adjusted overall to meet new opportunities.

+20210815 16:27 End Sprint 6 Review